rvsrvs/ReallyLazySequences/README.md

 ### Notes

-1. All Sequences have a HeadType and a ConsumableType.
-Values of type HeadType enter at the head of the sequence and values of type ConsumableType come out at the end.
+1. All Sequences have a InputType and a OutputType.
+Values of type InputType enter at the head of the sequence and values of type OutputType come out at the end.
 1. Putting a value in does not necessarily cause a value to come out.
 1. Sending the nil value in will cause all in-progress values to emerge at the end and reset internal state
 1. You cannot put values into a Sequence object, you must first create a Consumer of the sequence by calling consume() on a Sequence and passing a closure which will consume the output values.
-Values of HeadType may be pushed into the resulting Consumer.
+Values of InputType may be pushed into the resulting Consumer.
-1. You may create a Producer from a Sequence by specifying a closure which produces values of type HeadType.
+1. You may create a Producer from a Sequence by specifying a closure which produces values of type InputType.
 1. Producers must be consumed before they can be started.
 Consuming a Producer returns a Task which may be started and which will call a ccompletion handler when the TaskCompletes
 1. Composition of a sequence consists of creating a single closure from the closures and values associated with each predecessor of the given sequence